heathhenley/AOC/README.md

   time.
 If the chunks are smaller more of them will get cached and it might actually be fast enough to run the input.

+Finally got it!
+Though I did not do it on my own, unfortunately.
+I was on the right track, but I wasn't able to figure out the correct way to form the subproblems so that it could be easily cached.
+The trick is that once you finish a group, you basically don't care about how you got there (eg you want to just add all the possible ways there were to resolve it).
+You can cache on where you are in the string, the current group you're working on, and the hash count (eg count of broken springs).
+I don't know that the idea of resolving one group at a time like that would have occurred to me on my own, but I'm glad I got to struggle with it for a while before looking at the subreddit.

 Refs:
 - https://leetcode.com/problems/number-of-ways-to-divide-a-long-corridor/
   - this problem has some similar vibes